Carlos-Augusto/cat/README.md

       It is the raw representation of the key, base64 encoded.
 x-pass: The password obtained when registering the identity.
         The passwords should be base64 encoded.
+x-proxy-HEADER-NAME: If you need to redirect especific headers to the sending
+        destination, you can use this header.
+Just put the header you need to redirect together with the x-proxy and the value.
+The system will take these headers and plug them into the request to the sending service.

 Content-Type: Although not explicitily needed, you usually would use 'text/plain' for simple texts
  'application/octet-stream' for binary data